-The Art of Closing The Sale by Brian Tracey is a fantastic book that gives you not just practical techniques, but all the right mindsets that will make you successful not just in sales but in life.
+The Art of Closing The Sale teaches readers not just practical sales techniques, but also the right mindsets that will make you successful not just at selling, but in life.

 - Your personality is 80% of the sales skills